a22057916w/StoreManager/README.md

 The App organizes the data crawled from other webs or platforms and analyzes the basic info(area, price, etc.) and surroundings(MRT stations, population, etc.) to help users pick the best place, starting their businesses.

-:warning: warning: The App can not be used for commercial purposes.
+:warning: Warning: The App can not be used for commercial purposes.